francismontalbo/swatdcnn/README.md

 <p>E-mail: francismontalbo@ieee.org; francisjesmar.montalbo@g.batstate-u.edu.ph</p>
 <p>Webpage: https://francismontalbo.github.io</p>

-***:warning: This GitHub repository serves as a support for the submitted publication article in Machine Vision and Applications ISSN: 0932-8092***
+***:warning: This GitHub repository serves as a support for the submitted publication article in :horse: Springer: Machine Vision and Applications ISSN: 0932-8092***

 ***In the meantime, this repository pertains only for the purpose of simulating the proposed study.
 Updates will come through further progress.***